Alcumus/onboarding-analysis-tools/readme.md

 The hardest is done...

+3. Create a github account (free) https://github.com/signup and ask R&D to give you access to the repository
+4. create a personal token that you will use to access the repository https://github.com/settings/tokens and name it docker access (store your token securly)

 ## Work to do in preparation to the analysis

 1. Create a folder (let's say on your Desktop) where you will do your analysis (With Windows Explorer)